PHT-EU/offline-tool/readme.md

 ```

 This script will generate you three example models and an encrypted symmetric key that you will need to decrypt these models.
-In order to decrypt the test data successfully you need to load the private and encrypted symmetric key, which are stored in the same directory, into the application:
+In order to decrypt the test data successfully you need to load the private and encrypted symmetric key into the application.
+Both keys are stored in the same directory:

  ```
 Pht-offline-tool/test_data/rsa_private_key

+Pht-offline-tool/test_data/encr_sym_key
 ```

-You will find the neccessary steps on the ModelPage of the application.
+You will find the neccessary functions for key-loading on the ModelPage of the application.

 ## Create standalone application